The Best LastPass Alternative in 2024: The King Is Dead

 What’s the Best LastPass Alternative?

-There’s a good chance that if you’re looking for a LastPass alternative, you have some sort of beef with the service; maybe you’re peeved that the service decided to make some changes to its free plan (we’ll go into more detail on that later).
-If that’s the case, we have two free password managers that could easily fill the void left by LastPass.
+The best LastPass alternative is one that can match the high standard of security and loaded feature-set at a similar price.
+If your issue with the service comes from the changes made to its free plan (we’ll go into more detail on that later), we have two free password managers that could easily fill the void left by LastPass.

 However, if you’re looking for the best password manager, we also have two suggestions for premium password managers that can replace LastPass’ features.